CamComDuck/pollinator-habitat/Design/UseCases.md

 - **Disabled Adults**: Adult users who suffer from being colorblind, deaf, or blind who require accessible gaming features and accommodations.
 The system should accommodate various disability types.

-- **Administrator**: Internal system users with the highest level of privileges who manage the overall system configuration, user permissions, and system maintenance.
+- **System Administrator**: Internal system users with the highest level of privileges who manage the overall system configuration, user permissions, and system maintenance.
 They have full access to all administrative functions and can modify system-wide settings.

 - **Activity Lead**: Internal users responsible for managing game sessions and path configurations during active gameplay periods.
 They have operational control over temporary game settings and can enable/disable paths for specific sessions.